tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/视频处理设置/模板设置_intl_en.md

 You can create an audio transcoding template and customize it according to your business needs.
 Select **Audio Transcoding** and click **Create Audio Template** to enter the custom template configuration page.

 + Template name: enter up to 64 characters.
-Only Chinese characters, letters, digits, spaces, underscores (_), hyphens (-), and periods (.) are supported
+Only letters, digits, spaces, underscores (_), hyphens (-), and periods (.) are supported
-+ Encapsulation Format: MP3, FLAC, OGG, or M4A.
++ Container format: MP3, FLAC, OGG, or M4A
 + Audio parameters:
-	- Audio codec: MP3 (when the container format is MP3); FLAC (when the container format is FLAC or OGG); MP3, AAC, or AC3 (when the container format is M4A).
+	+ Audio codec: MP3 (when the container format is MP3); FLAC (when the container format is FLAC or OGG); MP3, AAC, or AC3 (when the container format is M4A).
-	+ Sample rate: Three default sampling rates, i.e., 32000 Hz, 44100 Hz or 48000 Hz.
+	+ Sampling rate: three default sampling rates, i.e., 32000 Hz, 44100 Hz, and 48000 Hz
-	+ Audio bitrate: 0 or 26-256 Kbps
+	+ Audio bitrate: 0 or 26–256 Kbps
 	+ Sound channel: mono-channel or dual-channel
-+ Common template: specify whether to set it as a frequently used template
++ Common template: specify whether to set it as a common template

 The created template will be displayed in the template list.
 You can view, edit, or delete the template, or set it as a common template.

-#### List of preset templates
+#### List of preset parameter templates

 <table>
     <tr>